 One of my top budgeting tips if you find yourself spending more on your phone bill than planned!
 Do you use all your data halfway through the month and then end up paying a fortune for going over your allowance?
 Try turning off data and just using Wifi for internet browsing to avoid going over the limit.

 Or if you can’t get by on wifi you can set your allowance limit on your phone so that the data automatically switches off when you’ve used a certain amount.

 We all want to get out and about and make the most of the weekends, but you don’t have to spend money to have fun.
 Have at least 2 weekends a month doing free activities such as visiting the park or the beach, having a movie day at home if it rains, or doing crafts.

 If you need some inspiration, check out my post 52 free things to do outdoors with kids.

 Use the car less

-It’s not always possible if you work far from home or have to do the school run before or after work, but where possible try and car share with a colleague or take the bus.
+The last of my budgeting tips will help you save money on what’s probably one of your larger monthly expenses.
+It’s not always possible if you work far from home or have to do the school run before or after work, but where possible try and car share with a colleague, take the bus, or walk to the shop.
 Even if you only do it once or twice a week it will help you cut down on petrol and parking costs.

 Do you think some of these budgeting tips will help to make your money stretch further next month?
 I’d love to hear how you get on!